codetinkerhack/midi/README.md

 Description of the above example:

 MidiInput is usually a midi device e.g. keyboard or could be several different midi inputs from different keyboards e.g. MidiInput1, 2, 3

 MidiOutput is usually a midi sound module

+MidiInput and MidiOutput are created by adapting common midi receiver / transmitter to MidiNode (check out examples use of MidiHandler and MidiNode constructors)

     Connected MidiInput device channel 0 to node A